-Figure 1.
-Mutual rank-based co-regulatory network around FOXP3.
-All solid tumor samples in the TCGA pan-cancer data release were used to create the mutual rank correlation network.
-Color saturation and thickness of lines represent strength of correlation.
-CCR4 and CCR8, in addition to FOXP3, were chosen to create a regulatory T cell (Treg) signature for estimating Treg content in tumors.

 Linear regression methods were used to identify tumor genetic changes associated with altered immune state across the tumor cohorts of non-hematopoeitic origin in TCGA, using our RNA-based cellular signatures to estimate relative levels of each immune cell type.
 For study of association with mutation, the estimated overall mutational burden of each tumor was used as a covariate in order to control for the increased likelihood of any specific mutation in tumors with a high mutational load as well as expectation of increased immune infiltrate in highly mutated tumors.
 For each gene, a gene-level aggregated mutation score as well as position-specific mutations were tested for association with estimates of immune content.
-For gene-level copy number alterations (CNA) we applied estimates of tumor purity, derived from a meta-analysis of TCGA tumors, as a covariate to adjust for possible biases in GISTIC estimates depending on tumor purity[23].
+For gene-level copy number alterations (CNA) we applied estimates of tumor purity, derived from a meta-analysis of TCGA tumors, as a covariate to adjust for possible biases in GISTIC estimates depending on tumor purity[24].
 For a given gene, the association of copy number gains and losses on immune state were assessed independently.

-We observed mutations, focal CNA, and large scale CNA, some spanning hundreds of millions of bases, associated with changes in estimated levels of immune cell types in tumors (Fig 2).
-For example, copy number loss of large regions of chromosomes 3, 5, and 6, among others, were in association with decreases in estimates of CD8+ T cells (TCD8), general T cells (Tcell), and other immune cell types.
-BRAF (chromosome 7, 140 megabases) and TP53 (chromosome 17, 7.5 megabases) were associated with higher estimates of Tregs.
+We observed mutations, focal CNA, and large scale CNA, some spanning hundreds of millions of bases, associated with changes in estimated levels of immune cell types in tumors.For example, in TCGA head and neck cancer, we observed relationships between CD8+ T cell estimates and mutations in the p53 tumor suppressor (TP53, Chr17), caspase 8 (CASP8, Chr2) the RNA plymerase component POLR3A (Chr10), death-inducer obliterator 1 (DIDO1 Chr20), and CYLD (Chr16), a modulator of the nuclear factor kappa-B pathway (Fig 2).
+CD8 T cell levels were also in association with large copy number alterations on chromosomes 3, 5, 9, 18, and other chromosomal regions.
+Copy number gains along a region of chromosme 16 are in association with lower CD8 T cell levels, while copy number losses are associated with higher CD8 estimates. the peaks of CNA associations to immune state were broad.

 Figure 2.
-Landscape of interactions between genetic alterations and immune content in cancer.
-Signatures scores estimating levels of B (Bcell), T (Tcell), CD8+ T (TCD8), CD4+ regulatory T (Treg), monocyte (Mono), M2 macrophage (M2mf), and natural killer (NK) cells were used as response variables in a linear model to look for associations with tumor copy number alterations and mutations.
-Chromosomal location is shown on the horizontal axis with each data point representing the results for a locus.
-The negative log(10) of the multiplicity-corrected model P value is plotted on the vertical axes; negative values indicate a negative effect on the cellular estimate.
-Data are shown for loci where -logP > 1 and effect size is indicated if -logP > 3.
+Landscape of association between tumor copy number changes, mutations, and CD8+ T cell estimates in TCGA head and neck cancer.
+Chromosomal location is shown on the horizontal axis with each point (mutation) or bar (CNA) representing the results for a locus.
+The length of the bars reflects the strength of the association signal; for CNAs, the sign indicates copy number gains (positive) or losses (negative).
+Mutation are indicated by stars and annotated with the HGNC gene name.